frappe/helpdesk/README.md

 ## Motivation
-Building custom apps or creating structured data has been very easy with Frappe Framework.
-However, extracting information from these apps was not a very good experience.
-Users needed to know how to write SQL queries to create reports to gain valuable information from the data.
-So I wanted to improve the experience of building these reports and dashboards for everyone in our team.

 Managing issues from our customers was a big challenge for us.
 We were using the ERPNext support module which was not very good in UI and the UX was also not good.
 We wanted to have a tool that can be easily integrated with our existing system and can be customized as per our needs.
 So we decided to build a Helpdesk tool that can be easily integrated with our existing system and can be customized as per our needs.

 ## Key Features